 In the 2007-2008 winter season, for the second time in history, a public ice rink was opened on Moscow’s Red Square.
-Once again, the project was organized by the GUM Shopping Center, the main historical building of which stands directly opposite the Kremlin.
-This largest in Europe entertainment complex of this kind includes: an ice arena, a cafe, retail premises and a rental and service center, technical premises were more than 3,000 square meters.
+Once again, the project was organized by the GUM Shopping Center, the main historical building which stands directly opposite the Kremlin.
+The largest in Europe entertainment complex of this kind includes: an ice arena, a cafe, retail premises, a rental and service center, and technical premises were more than 3,000 square meters.

-On July 4, 2007, members of the International Olympic Committee (IOC) at the 119th session in Guatemala, the southern city of Russia – Sochi, located between the Caucasus Mountains and the Black Sea, was elected the capital of the XXII Winter Olympic Games.
+On July 4, 2007, the southern city of Russia – Sochi, located between the Caucasus Mountains and the Black Sea, was elected as the capital of the XXII Winter Olympic Games by members of the International Olympic Committee (IOC) at the 119th session in Guatemala.